How weather affects flies and mosquitoes

 Flies spoil your summertime barbecue and hang around your garbage cans.
 Intriguing facts about flies:

-- Most flies on average are about one-half inch long.
+• Most flies are about one-half inch long.

 Mosquito facts